nikolaushuber/mimosa/docs/simple_example.md

 node print implements print_opt_bool (b?) --> () every 10ms
 ```

 An input port can be marked with `?` to declare it optional.
-Whenever the respective node tries to execute, it will look into the input buffer, and if there is a value `v` inside it wrap it inside an optional value (i.e., `Some v`) before executing the implemented step with the wrapped input.
+Whenever the respective node tries to execute, it will look into the input channel, and if there is a value `v` inside it wrap it inside an optional value (i.e., `Some v`) before executing the implemented step with the wrapped input.
 Analogously, if the channel is empty, the step function will be executed with `None` as input.
 Mind the difference in types between the channel `b` (i.e., `bool`) and the input of the step `print_opt_bool` (i.e., `bool?`).

 ## Simulation